 Keratoconus is an eye disease that affects the structure of the cornea.
-The cornea is the clear tissue covering the front of the eye.
+The cornea is the clear tissue that covers the front of the eye.

-The shape of the cornea slowly changes from the normal round shape to a cone shape.
+With this condition, the shape of the cornea slowly changes shape from round to a cone shape.
 The eye bulges out.
 This causes vision problems.

-The cause is unknown, but the tendency to develop keratoconus is probably present from birth.
-Keratoconus is thought to involve a defect in collagen, the tissue that provides strength to the cornea and gives it it's shape.
+The cause is unknown.
+It is likely that the tendency to develop keratoconus is present from birth.
+The condition may be due to a defect in collagen.
+This is the tissue that provides the shape and strength to the cornea.

-Some researchers believe that allergy and eye rubbing may play speed up damage.
+Allergy and eye rubbing may speed up the damage.

 There is a link between keratoconus and Down syndrome.

 The earliest symptom is a slight blurring of vision that cannot be corrected with glasses.
 (Vision can most often be corrected to 20/20 with rigid, gas-permeable contact lenses.)
 Over time, you may have eye halos, glare, or other night vision problems.

 Most people who develop keratoconus have a history of being nearsighted.
 The nearsightedness tends to become worse over time.
 As the problem gets worse, astigmatism develops.

 Keratoconus is often discovered during the teenage years.
 It may also develop in older people.